Jake Ruby: Club career

 In April 2019, he signed with the Victoria Highlanders in USL League Two.

 In November 2019, Ruby was selected 14th overall by HFX Wanderers in the 2019 CPL–U Sports Draft.
 In July 2020, he signed a U Sports contract with the Wanderers, which would allow him to maintain his university eligibility.
 In his debut season, he helped the Wanderers reach the CPL finals, where they were defeated by Forge FC.
 In February 2021, he returned to the Wanderers on a fully professional contract for 2021, with club options for an additional two seasons, planning to finish his post-secondary education in Halifax.
 He scored his first goal on August 7, 2021 against York United.
 In January 2022, the Wanderers picked up his option for the 2022 season.
 In January 2023, after having previously exercised his contract option for 2023, the club signed him to a new extension for the 2023 season, with options for 2024 and 2025.
+In December 2023, the Wanderers declined his option for 2024.